-Dental or gum diseases (particularly seen in smaller breeds)
+- Dental or gum diseases (particularly seen in smaller breeds)

-Problems in the gastrointestinal tract
+- Problems in the gastrointestinal tract

-Lack of hydration
+- Lack of hydration

-Development of plaque or tartar on the teeth
+- Development of plaque or tartar on the teeth

-Larger medical problems (kidney failure, liver infections or problems, respiratory system problems)
+- Larger medical problems (kidney failure, liver infections or problems, respiratory system problems)

-Eating feces or garbage
+- Eating feces or garbage

-Lack of proper dental care
+- Lack of proper dental care

 Signs and Symptoms

-are caused by dental problems will show signs of:
+Dogs that have bad breath that is caused by dental problems will show signs of:

-sensitive and inflamed gums
+- sensitive and inflamed gums

-calcium build ups
+- calcium build ups

-visible plaque build ups
+- visible plaque build-ups

-and/or bleeding gums.
+- and/or bleeding gums.

 Not to mention if your dog is chronically licking the anal region (which is a sign of anal sac impaction, tumors, infection, or abscesses), this will cause your dog’s breath to have an unpleasant odor.

 A few other signs and symptoms of bad breath in dogs include:

-Aging dogs (bad breath will progressively get worse as the dog ages)
+- Aging dogs (bad breath will progressively get worse as the dog ages)

-Dogs who are suffering from cancer that originated in the oral or throat regions.
+- Dogs who are suffering from cancer that originated in the oral or throat regions.
 (Any painful or necrotic oral masses that have formed will cause and/or contribute to bad breath)

-- Small breeds of dogs (Terriers, Chihuahuas, etc.) and dogs that are classified as ‘brachycephalic breeds’ such as Bull dogs and/or Pugs.
+- Small breeds of dogs (Terriers, Chihuahuas, etc.) and dogs that are classified as ‘brachycephalic breeds’ such as Bulldogs and/or Pugs.
 This is due to having their teeth closer together that is caused by the abnormal jaw and skull shape.